 - Numerous instances of "bobbly" welds, rough surfaces, poorly designed equipment that traps debris. - Numerous instances of hard to reach areas where cleaning is made difficult. - Numerous instances of inferior materials e.g. porous material construction, wood, non-food grade materials).

-- Condition and/or design of equipment will not allow for effective cleaning under normal conditions. - Systematic proof of poor design and installation making it difficult to access equipment for cleaning. - Systematic poor welding, rough surfaces, poorly designed equipment that traps debris.
+- Condition and/or design of equipment will not allow for effective cleaning under normal conditions. - Widespread proof of poor design and installation making it difficult to access equipment or surroundings for cleaning.